-At WWDC 2018, Apple took the name for its Mac operating system down from northern California's majestic mountains and moved southward to the Golden State's famed desert.
+At WWDC 2018, Apple took the name for its Mac operating system down from Northern California's majestic mountains and moved southward to the Golden State's famed desert.
 After a run of mountain themes -- Yosemite, El Capitan, Sierra and High Sierra -- Apple has named the next version of MacOS (version 10.14) after California's Mojave Desert.

-- How to install MacOS Mojave
+Beta user's guide to MacOS Mojave

 Videos from WWDC 2018: Watch Mojave get introduced

-- Changing desert light: Mojave has a dark mode
+- Changing desert light:

 - Mojave can organize your cluttered desktop into tidy